tomups/worktrees-scripts/README.md

 ## Usage

-`git wtclone <remote-url> <destination>`
+`git wtclone <remote-url> [destination]`

-Clones a repo as bare, and creates a worktree for the main branch.
-If destination is omitted, it will be created in a folder with the same name as the repo, in the current directory.
+Clone a repository into a bare worktree layout.

+This will:
+- create a directory named destination (defaults to the repo name)
+- clone the repo as a bare repo into `.bare`
+- fetch all branches
+- add a worktree for the default branch

-`git wtadd <worktree-name> <branch>`
+`git wtadd <worktree-name> [branch]`

-Adds a worktree to the current repo, with the specified name and branch.
-If the branch is omitted, it will be created from the current branch.
+Create a git worktree named `worktree-name` based on `branch`.
+If no branch is provided, it defaults to the current branch.

-This will also copy some untracked files, like node_modules and .env for convenience.
-If you are in OSX or FreeBSD it will use Copy on Write to save space.
+Also copies over untracked convenience files to the new worktree: `.env`, `.envrc`, `.tool-versions`, `mise.toml`, and the root `node_modules` directory.
+On macOS or *BSD, Copy-on-Write is used when available to save space.

 `git wtremove <worktree-name>`

-Will remove the worktree, prune it and delete its associated branch.
+Remove a worktree, prune it, and delete its associated branch.

 `git wtlist`

-Lists all git worktrees in the current repository with their respective branch information.
+List all git worktrees in the current repository with their respective branch information.